Lyall/FFXVIFix/README.md

 Please report any issues you see.
 This list will contain bugs which may or may not be fixed.

-- The last eikon fight in the demo has misaligned input.
+- The last eikon fight has misaligned input.
 (Thanks for pointing this out Gumbie)
 - The game world is visible in the background during some FMVs playback.

 ## Screenshots